mittma/mittma.github.io/index.md

 * has a lightning-shaped scar on his forehead
 * loves to play Quidditch

-As he says in the Prisoner of Azkaban:
 > "I solemnly swear I am up to no good."